ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 One of the key successes of Proof of Stake Ethereum's launch was the availability of high quality CLI tools for generating Ethereum validator keys including [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli) and [ethdo](https://github.com/wealdtech/ethdo).

-Obol Labs intends to coordinate the development of a similar CLI tool capable of generating distributed validator keys given a standardised configuration file and network access to coordinate with other participant nodes.
+Obol Labs intends to coordinate the development of an interactive CLI tool capable of generating distributed validator keys given a standardised configuration file and network access to coordinate with other participant nodes.
 This tool can be used by a single entity (synchronous) or a group of participants (semi-asynchronous).

+Enabling the creation of distributed validators through standardization is imperative for long term adoption and open source experimentation.
+It is also inline with the current stabdards of the DVT effort which includes formal verification.

 ### A Distributed Validator Launchpad

 To activate an Ethereum validator you need to deposit 32 ether into the official [deposit contract](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa).
 The vast majority of users that have created validators to date have used the [Eth2 Launchpad](https://launchpad.ethereum.org/en/), a public good, open source website built by the Ethereum Foundation and members of the Obol Labs core team.
 This tool has been extremely successful at enabling the safe and informed creation of the majority of validators on Mainnet.

 To facilitate the generation of distributed validator keys amongst remote users with high trust, Obol Labs intends to develop and maintain a website that enables a group of users to generate the configuration required for a DVK generation ceremony.
-It may even host a ceremony in browser if feasible.

 This will be open sourced in similar fashion to the Eth2 Launchpad of today.
+We intend to host the ceremoony in browser if desired.

 ### Standardising the format of DVKs